 If you want to keep the food safe for long-term storage, you’ll need to remove virtually ALL of this oxygen.
 This means making sure you use enough OAs.

 Below is a general guideline of how many oxygen absorbers you will need.
-However, the amount can vary depending on things like whether your batch of beans is uniform in size (lots of air space between the beans) or varying in size (less space between the beans).
+However, the amount can vary depending on whether your batch of beans is uniform in size (lots of air space between the beans) or varying in size (less space between the beans).

 |Food Type||1 quart||1 gallon||5 gallon|